TARAAI/PR-Label-Checker/README.md

-# Force-Label
+# PR Label Checker
-Github Action that forces developers to add labels to their PR before it is merged.
+The PR Label Checker is a Github Action created by Tara AI that Checks for Labels in a Pull Request and asks Engineers/Developers to add relevant labels to their PR before before it is merged.

 # Customize Labels
 To customize labels, simply add/remove from the list: